 3. Ask for a Customer Review or Feedback

 Your little appreciation notes can be a way for you to find out ways to serve your clients better.
-Adding a few follow-up to your mail asking clients to specify ways through which they can serve you better is another way to make effective use of your thank you e-mail.
+Adding a few follow-ups to your email asking clients to specify ways through which they can serve you better is another way to make effective use of your thank you e-mail.

 4. Include Information About Your Business